github/opensource.guide/overviews/os-contributing/index.md

 Before you create a pull request with a patch or feature, you should know if that project requires contributors to sign a Contributor License Agreement, usually mentioned in the contributing documentation.
 This is a legally binding contract concerning the code that you're contributing.
 Most often the agreement's purpose is making binding the re-usability and responsibility of the code your'e contributing.

 > I'm probably explaining this terribly.

-<a id="community" title="The Community" class="toc-item"></a>

-## The Community

-Projects often have a community around them, made up of other users in different roles:

-- **Owner** is the user or organization that created the project has the project on their account.
-- **Maintainer(s)** is/are the users primarily doing the work on a project and driving the direction.
-Oftentimes the owner and the maintainer are the same.
-- **Core-contributors** are trusted users who are given write access to a repository that they contribute to often.
-- **Contributors** is everyone who has had a pull request merged into a project.
-- **Community Members** are the users who often use and care deeply about the project and are active in discussions for features and pull requests.

-> What are 'community members' actually called?

-<a id="pr" title="Pull Request" class="toc-item"></a>

 ## Create an Issue